tawasta/crm/crm_claim_mattermost/README.rst

 CRM Claims Mattermost integration
 =================================

-Pushes claim events to a Mattermost channel
+Pushes claim events to a Mattermost channel.
+This module is in alpha-state.
+Use at your own risk!

 Installation
 ============